-2009 has a been a great year for Star Trek.
-The new Star Trek movie is just part of an overall resurgence of Trek with a new kind of enthusiasm.
+2009 was a great year for Star Trek (which is when this list was created).
+The new Star Trek movie was just part of an overall resurgence of Trek with a new kind of enthusiasm — and now, we’ve had two more movies, a new crew exploring the galaxy in Star Trek: Discovery, and multiple new series on the way.
 So tonight Trekkies should go out and celebrate the year that was, and look forward to a bright future for Star Trek.
 The staff at TrekMovie.com wishes all of you a happy new year.
 And for those imbibing on this evening, TrekMovie reposts our previous guide to Trek’s greatest moments in drinking!

 GREAT MOMENTS IN STAR TREK DRINKING

 Scotty shows ’em how its done – TOS: “By Any Other Name”

 Our favorite chief engineer drinks Tomar the Kelvan under the table only to pass out just moments later.

 Kirk goes on a bender – TOS: “The Enemy Within”

 A split [evil] Kirk storms sickbay, demands Saurian Brandy from McCoy, and assaults crewmembers, “acting like a wild man,” according to the good doctor.